This blog may contain affiliate links. Read our disclosure policy for more info.

 Hooking up and a second battery and an inverter was one of the best decisions we made during our camper conversion.
 It meant we could live off the grid with power for days at a time without even starting the van!
 Surprisingly, I found it actually quite easy to hook up.

 Since writing this guide I have had to change my electrical setup to include two fuses.
 These Fuses are placed on the positive cable that connects both batteries.
 This is to ensure if the cables were to earth against the van the connection between them would be cut.
 Even though I used my kill switch to cut the connection you need the fuses to do so while the battery is charging and the switch is on.

-The best way to install your van electrical set up correctly is you get an electrician to look over your work.
+The best way to ensure your campervan electrics are correctly installed is you get an electrician to look over your work.
 Safety is very important and batteries, when used incorrectly, can be dangerous.

 1. Things you need